Adam Ružička

-Growing up in Slovakia, Ružička trained at various hockey schools before joining the HC Pardubice U20 team.
+Growing up in Slovakia, Ružička trained at various hockey schools before joining the Pardubice U20 team.
 While with the U20 team, Ružička accumulated 30 points through 30 games, before representing Slovakia at the IIHF World U18 Championship.
-His offensive abilities earned him attention from the Kontinental Hockey League (KHL) and he was eventually drafted 14th overall by the HC Slovan Bratislava in the KHL Junior Draft.
+His offensive abilities earned him attention from the Kontinental Hockey League (KHL) and he was eventually drafted 14th overall by the Slovan Bratislava in the KHL Junior Draft.
 However, Ružička chose to move to North America and play with the Sarnia Sting and Sudbury Wolves of the Ontario Hockey League (OHL).
+After being taken in the 2017 NHL Entry Draft 109th overall by the Calgary Flames, he developed within their system, playing in the American Hockey League (AHL) for the Stockton Heat.

 Early life

 Ružička was born on 11 May 1999, in Bratislava, Slovakia, to parents Iveta and Eduard.
 His father initially wished to enrol him in tennis but his mother persuaded him to choose ice hockey instead.
 Growing up, he played the position of centre and favoured Czech native Jaromír Jágr of the Pittsburgh Penguins.

 Playing career

 Growing up in Slovakia, Ružička trained at various hockey schools including Svišťov run by Adriana Hostůovecká.
-He began playing organized hockey on various youth teams of Slovan Bratislava before joining the HC Pardubice U20 team.
+He began playing organized hockey on various youth teams of Slovan Bratislava before joining the Pardubice U20 team.
 While with the U20 team, Ružička accumulated 30 points through 30 games, before representing Slovakia at the IIHF World U18 Championship.
 In order to continue playing hockey, Ružička and his mother lived in Pardubice for two years and he trained with an English tutor to improve his language skills.
-His offensive abilities earned him attention from the Kontinental Hockey League (KHL) and he was eventually drafted 14th overall by the HC Slovan Bratislava in the KHL Junior Draft.
+His offensive abilities earned him attention from the Kontinental Hockey League (KHL) and he was eventually drafted 14th overall by the Slovan Bratislava in the KHL Junior Draft.
 The Sarnia Sting of the Ontario Hockey League (OHL) also selected Ružička in the second round of the 2016 CHL Import Draft.
 He eventually chose to move to North America due to the disadvantage he experienced as a foreign player in the Czech Republic.